Written byJenny Zeng

 - Quit or disable the Spotlight Search feature when a lack of system resources heats up your Mac.

-- For Bluetooth issues in macOS Big Sur, you can press Shift + Option and click the Bluetooth icon in the menu bar > Reset the Bluetooth module > OK > restart the Mac.
+Fix 1: Press Shift + Option and click the Bluetooth icon in the menu bar > Reset the Bluetooth module > OK > restart the Mac.

-- For Network issues, you can go to System Preferences > Network > Wi-Fi > Advanced > Remove the connected WiFi connections > restart Mac and reconnect to the Network.
+Fix 1: Go to System Preferences > Network > Wi-Fi > Advanced > Remove the connected WiFi connections > restart Mac and reconnect to the Network.

 How to fix abnormal battery drain in macOS Big Sur?

-- Check for your battery lifespan and charge circle count by Apple menu > About this Mac > System Report > Hardware > Power.
+- Check your MacBook's battery health and charge circle count by Apple menu > About this Mac > System Report > Hardware > Power.